-As a MoodMaster group leader you can run any or all of five structured programmes for your patients:
+As a MoodMaster group leader you can run any or all of seven structured programmes for your patients:

 1. Depression (12 sessions)